American Sign Language 2

 Description:

-This course will review and apply American Sign Language (ASL) vocabulary, grammar, sentence structure, fingerspelling, and Deaf culture learned in ASL I. Students will learn how to describe people and things, how to make requests, how to describe places, state opinions, and discuss plans and goals.
-Students will learn to communicate with Deaf people by using more advanced phrases and vocabulary.
+This course will review and apply American Sign Language (ASL) vocabulary, grammar, sentence structure, fingerspelling, and Deaf culture learned in ASL I. Students will learn how to describe people and things, make requests, describe places, state opinions, and discuss plans and goals.
+Students will learn to communicate with Deaf people byusing more advanced phrases and vocabulary.

 ASL is a visual/gestural language with a rich culture and heritage.
-Students will be expected to participate in classroom activities and discussions held in English and in American Sign Language.
-Students will demonstrate a respect for the language, culture, and their fellow students as they use ASL within the classroom setting.
-Attendance is ESSENTIAL for success and will be graded.
+Students will participate in classroom activities and discussions.
+Students will demonstrate respect for the language, culture, and their fellow students as they use ASL within the classroom setting.
+Attendance is ESSENTIAL for success and is part of the overall grade.

 Students will be evaluated regularly through tests, exams, and class discussions.
 Students should have monitored access to the internet.